-Globalization is an undying force and here to stay.
+1. GLOBALIZATION: is an undying force and here to stay.
 Major advances in transportation and communication technology have made the world shrink.
-However, despite the unifomization of consumption patterns, cultural differences are still significant and working in a multicultural world is still as challenging as it was before.
-In this VUCA world, a mindset shift is important.
-In order to mitigate the risks and maximize the opportunities of working internationally, companies need to develop trully global leaders, leaders with a GLOBAL MINDSET.
-It will become a key source of competitive advantage.
+However, despite the unifomization of consumption patterns, cultural differences are still significant and working in this complex and interconnected multicultural world is more challenging than ever before.
+In this VUCA world, a mindset shift is important: companies need to develop leaders with a GLOBAL MINDSET.

 For companies, this means developing not only individual global mindsets at the manager level but also networks & connections to leverage these mindsets at the organizational level.
 They need a learning culture in which this global mindset can flourish and people can learn from each other’s perspective.

-Add to this megatrend, two other major evolutions: demographic changes and the knowledge revolution.
-Both have contributed to significantly change the work environment as well.
+2. DEMOGRAPHIC CHANGES: have contributed to significantly change the work environment.
 With Baby-Boomers retiring, employers need to fill the workforce gap.
 There is already now a talent/ leadership shortage.
-Furthermore, lifelong employment no longer exists, requesting from younger generations to find ways to increase their marketability, by regularly upsilling and reskilling.
+Furthermore, lifelong employment no longer exists, requesting from younger generations to find ways to increase their marketability, by regularly upskilling and reskilling.

 The challenge is that in many companies, Learning & Development has not evolved and adapted to these megatrends.
 A large percentage of the time and resources invested in learning events are “wasted.”
-That is, the learner is not able to apply what they have learned on-the-job in a way that increases the success of the business, as the content is too often disconnected from the realities of the manager’s work.
+That is, the learners are not able to apply what they have learned on-the-job in a way that increases the success of the business, as the content is too often disconnected from the realities of the manager’s work.
 Often corporate learning programs are just one time events, without any follow up to convert new thinking and behaviors into new habits.
-The content is also too often disconnected from the realities of the manager’s work and can’t be applied on the job.
-Many programs also fail to engage the manager’s key stakeholders back at work.

-The biggest challenge though for most organizations is that their Learning & Development efforts have the wrong focus: as the Center for Creative Leadership analyzed: they point exclusively on horizontal development (meaning on adding more knowledge, skills and competencies; they are focused on WHAT you think), rather than on vertical development (meaning on the ability to think in more complex, systemic, strategic, and interdependent ways; focused on HOW you think).
-In most companies there is no vertical development at all.
-However it’s specifically this developmental approach that is so important nowadays in this complex and knowledge-driven world, it is important to develop both horizontally AND the vertically.
+The biggest challenge though for most organizations is that their Learning & Development efforts have the wrong focus: as the Center for Creative Leadership analyzed: they point exclusively on horizontal development (meaning on adding more knowledge, skills and competencies), rather than on vertical development (meaning on the ability to think in more complex, systemic, strategic, and interdependent ways).
+Though, in today’s complex, interconnected and knowledge-driven world, it is important to develop both horizontally AND the vertically.